 She received her Bachelor’s Degree from Miami University and later studied full-time at the Art Academy of Cincinnati where she enrolled in foundational art classes as well as digital design and photography.

-Marie has been a regular at the Manifest Life Drawing sessions for many years where she is continually supported and challenged by fellow artists and former teachers.
+Marie has been a regular at the Manifest Open Figure Drawing sessions for many years where she is continually supported and challenged by fellow artists and former teachers.
 She believes regular study from the live model is critical to understanding anatomy and to her continued development as an artist.